AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-prime.md

 * Content Hub for distributing assets for activation at scale.

-However, as your DAM needs grow and you need more capabilities, such as, advanced asset management operations, including custom schema, metadata translations, custom processing profiles, and so on, Custom workflow management, API-driven UI extensibility, advanced reporting, such as, asset performance, and asset usage by user, and additional Stage and Development environments, you must consider upgrading to [Assets as a Cloud Service Ultimate package](/help/assets/user-types-privileges.md).
+However, as your DAM needs grow and you need more capabilities, such as, advanced asset management operations, including custom schema, metadata translations, custom processing profiles, and so on, Custom workflow management, API-driven UI extensibility, advanced reporting, such as, asset performance, and asset usage by user, and additional Stage and Development environments, you must consider upgrading to [Assets as a Cloud Service Ultimate](/help/assets/assets-ultimate-package-overview.md).

-This article provides an end-to-end workflow to enable Assets as a Cloud Service Prime package.
+This article provides an end-to-end workflow to enable Assets as a Cloud Service Prime.

-## Enable Assets as a Cloud Service Prime package{#enable-assets-prime-package}
+## Enable Assets as a Cloud Service Prime{#enable-assets-prime}

-Enable the Assets Prime package while creating the new program using Cloud Manager.
+Enable Assets Prime  while creating the new program using Cloud Manager.
 Execute the following steps:

 1. As a system administrator, log on to Cloud Manager.
 Ensure that you select the right organization while logging in.